GTNewHorizons/GTNH-Dev-Doc/src/content/docs/reference/glossary.md

 **Deobfuscated / deobf**
 : Code or an artifact using developer-readable Minecraft names.
-Dependency handling is part of the tooling; do not manually copy a player jar into a development classpath.
+Dependency handling is part of the tooling.
+Do not manually copy a player jar into a development classpath.
 See [RetroFuturaGradle](https://github.com/GTNewHorizons/RetroFuturaGradle).